Preservation Futures is a Chicago-based firm guiding future landmarks through research, action, and design.

 Historic Surveys and Context Statements

-Historical knowledge enriches spaces and places whether it results in landmark status or not.
-Architectural surveys can provide a framework for understanding where the process of historic preservation might begin.
-Context statements provide a comprehensive history of a place that can serve as a basis for programming or exhibits.
-We perform freelance research in historic archives and in the field to help you understand how the past and the present can help guide your future.
+Architectural surveys provide a framework for understanding where the process of historic preservation might begin.
+Context statements provide a comprehensive history of a place that can serve as a basis for expanded interpretation.
+We perform research in historic archives and in the field to help you understand how the past and the present can help guide your future.

 Historic Tax Credits and Incentives

-Historic Preservation is development.
-Understanding historic tax credits and incentives and integrating them into project planning can help a project achieve its goals.
 The Federal Government and 35 states offer tax incentives to care for historic buildings.
 The most common of these is the 20% federal tax credit administered by the National Park Service and the Internal Revenue Service.
 Local governments also offer incentives, often in tandem with local landmarking.
+We help clients understand historic tax credits and incentives that make preservation integral to development projects.

 Partners